carpaltunnel/arca-20250726/README.md

 Hey look, I changed this file.

-I'll fix a typo here in the readme.
+I'll totally not fix a typo here in the readme.